Some of the camera settings on Galaxy S10, S10+, S10e, and S10 5G are intuitive. But some are hidden under other settings/entries.

 As you already know, you can tap the shutter button to take a photo or start/stop video recording.

-By default, if you hold the shutter button (without releasing your finger from the button), Galaxy S10 camera will take photos in burst mode untll you release your finger from the shutter button.
+By default, if you hold the shutter button (without releasing your finger from the button), Galaxy S10 camera will take photos in burst mode until you release your finger from the shutter button.

 Galaxy S10 allows you to change this behavior because some Galaxy S10 owners may not want to use the Galaxy S10 burst mode at all.